aurora-opensource/kubeflow-manifests/README.md

 # Kubeflow Manifests

 ## External Contributions
 Aurora is currently not accepting contributions from external contributors in this repo.
-For improvements to features or bug fixes should be contributed to the upstream repo.
+Any improvements to features or bug fixes should be contributed to the [upstream repo](https://github.com/kubeflow/manifests).

 ## Table of Contents